 Are your sales more than your burn rate?
 In our example, the sales of the start-up for the period should at least be $3000 or more.
 Otherwise, it isn’t a good position to be in.

-Now, let’s take a practical example to calculate cash burn rate and illustrate this.
+Now, let’s take a practical example to calculate the cash burn rate and illustrate this.

 Ding Dong Inc. is a start-up company.
 It is aiming for venture capital funding.
 Thus it wants to look at its cash burn rate for the last quarter of the year.
-Here is the following information given for computing the cash burn rate –
+Here is the following information is given for calculating the cash burn rate –

 - Cash flow at the beginning of the quarter – $45,000.